Buffl

 Zero rate (zero-coupon rate)

-Interest rate derived from a zero-coupon bond, which pays only one cash flow at maturity.
+Interest rate comes from a zero-coupon bond, which pays only one cash flow at maturity.

 Author